Low light, low contrast: why poor lighting hits some eyes harder

 The system shifts from cone-driven to rod-driven.
 Rods outnumber cones roughly 20-to-1 in the retina, but they pool their signals together in clusters that share ganglion cells.
 That pooling is what gives rods their sensitivity in the dark — and also what limits their spatial resolution.
 As the cones lose authority, you trade away resolution for sensitivity.
 The peak of the CSF migrates toward lower spatial frequencies because that is what the rod-dominated system can deliver.

 These three together explain why the dashed curve in the diagram above looks the way it does.
 The mesopic eye is operating with a larger pupil exposing more aberration, a noisier photon signal, and a substrate that has traded fine-detail resolution for sensitivity to absolute light level.
 Even a perfectly healthy young eye does worse in a dim room.
-Owsley, Sekuler and Siemsen's foundational adult-lifespan study, run at controlled mean luminance, established the shape of normal CS across age; subsequent work has shown that dropping the luminance level shifts every age band downward, with the steepest impact on the high-frequency end (Owsley, Sekuler & Siemsen, 1983).
+Owsley, Sekuler and Siemsen's foundational adult-lifespan study, run at controlled mean luminance, established the shape of normal contrast sensitivity across age;2 dropping the light level then pulls the whole curve down on top of that, hitting the high-frequency end hardest.1

 Why the gap between people widens